WLenhard/cNORM/cran-comments.md

 * R-hub Windows Server 2008 R2 SP1, R-devel, 32/64 bit

 ## R CMD check results
-There were no ERRORs or WARNINGs, but NOTES on winbuilder develop on potentially outdated links in data descriptions and a problem with the date in description.
-The notes on links all false positives.
+There were no ERRORs or WARNINGs or NOTES

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.